Prime Minister of New Zealand: Towards modern leadership

 One change brought about by the First World War was direct participation in governing the British Empire.
 Previously, New Zealand prime ministers had attended occasional colonial and imperial conferences, but they otherwise communicated with London through the governor (a position then appointed by the British government).
-In 1917 British prime minister David Lloyd George offered the New Zealand prime minister a seat in the Imperial War Cabinet, the British Empire's wartime coordinating body.
-In 1919, William Massey signed the Treaty of Versailles on behalf of New Zealand, signalling the independence of New Zealand within the Empire, although Massey downplayed the event as an ardent imperialist.
+In 1917, British Prime Minister David Lloyd George offered the New Zealand prime minister a seat in the Imperial War Cabinet, the British Empire's wartime coordinating body.
+In 1919, Prime Minister William Massey signed the Treaty of Versailles on behalf of New Zealand, signalling the independence of New Zealand within the empire, although Massey downplayed the event as an ardent imperialist.

 Constitutional conventions adopted in 1930, following the Imperial Conference held that year, increased the domestic and international prestige of the prime minister.
 The Statute of Westminster 1931 confirmed that Dominions had exclusive power to make their laws.
 New Zealand initially resisted greater autonomy and did not adopt the statute until 1947.
 Increasingly New Zealand began to act independently in foreign affairs.
-During the 1940s the prime minister's profile rose as New Zealand signed a number of international treaties.
+During the 1940s the prime minister's profile rose as New Zealand signed several international treaties.
 In 1967, Keith Holyoake became the first New Zealand prime minister to select candidates for the position of governor-general without any involvement of the British government.
 Holyoake advised the monarch, Queen Elizabeth II, to appoint Sir Arthur Porritt, the first New Zealand-born governor-general.

-After the mixed-member proportional (MMP) system was introduced in 1996, prime ministers have had to manage minority governments.
+After the mixed-member proportional (MMP) system was introduced in 1996, prime ministers have had to manage minority governments, although the Ward government formed in 1928 and the Forbes government formed in 1930 are two earlier minority government examples.
+The Forbes-led United and Reform coalition from 1931 to 1935 was the country's first coalition government outside of wartime; and George Forbes is the only New Zealand parliamentary leader of a junior coalition party to have served as prime minister.
 The skill of MMP management was exemplified by Helen Clark's nine years as prime minister (1999–2008), when her Labour government remained in power thanks to a range of confidence-and-supply agreements with five smaller parties.

-Until the premiership of Helen Clark, it was customary for senior members of the legislature, executive and judiciary—including the prime minister—to be appointed to the British Privy Council, granting them the style "Right Honourable".
+Until the premiership of Helen Clark, it was customary for senior members of the legislature, executive and judiciary—including the prime minister—to be appointed to the Privy Council, granting them the style "Right Honourable".
 This practice was discontinued at the same time as the abolition of knighthoods and damehoods in 2000 from the New Zealand royal honours system.
 National's John Key became prime minister in 2008 and moved to restore titular honours, but did not resume appointments to the Privy Council, meaning Key was styled "The Honourable".

-On 3 August 2010 the Queen granted the prime minister, along with the governor-general, speaker of the House of Representatives and chief justice, the style "Right Honourable" upon appointment.
+On 3 August 2010, the Queen granted the style "Right Honourable" to the offices of prime minister, governor-general, speaker of the House of Representatives and chief justice, to be held for life by those appointed to these roles.